AdeLana-O/php-greeter-app/README.md

-# php-greetrer-app
+# php-greeter-app
-A simple greeting app written in PHP
+A simple greeting app written in PHP.

+The app takes user input and returns the appropriate greeting matching the time of the day.